Pranav4798/R_Shiny/README.md

 # R_Shiny

-A simple app in Shiny to make a list og grocery items.
+A simple app in Shiny to make a list of grocery items.